giellatekno/oahpa/sms/00_readme.txt

 =====
 Notes on the current Oahpa user interface
 =====
-Bug on the starting page
-==> The Interface language cannot be changed (whatever language I try to chose English remains the language) ==> This problem seems to occur only with Firefox, not in Safari

 Book menue
 ==> includes only "all", but in the current version we have already two "books", hence:
 1. "all"